nelsonjchen/cowboystyle/README.md

 # Cowboystyle

-Cowboystyle is a proposed set of tools for maintaining the CSS and Sidebar used in r/UCSantaBarbara.
+Cowboystyle is a proposed set of tools for the CSS and Sidebar used in r/UCSantaBarbara.

 Current Maintainer's Demo/Development Reddits: